leeboardtools/mimon/UIDesignNotes.md

 that account opened.
 There is only one `Account Register` tab per account.

-The `Account Register` tab represents each transaction split that refers to the account in table form, with each split taking up two rows as in a checkbook register.
+The `Account Register` tab represents each transaction split that refers to the account in table form.
 Editing will occur in-place, with support for transactions with more than 2 splits opening up multiple rows in the table.

 The `Account Register` tab for accounts that support lots will have additional support for lots, particularly for the sale of any lots.